buwilliams/the-book/README.md

 Notes:

-- Rust does not use garbage colleciton or manual allocation
+- Rust does not use garbage colleciton or manual memory allocation
 - Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks at compile time.
 - `move` passes ownership from one variable to another
 - `drop` cleans up memory when variables go out of scope
-- stack (of plates, fixed size, last in/first out), heap (less organized, free allocated memory)
+- Two parts of memory: stack (of plates, fixed size, last in/first out), heap (less organized, free allocated memory)
 - double assignment invalidates the original variable
 - `copy` creates shallow copy on the stack
 - `clone` duplicates memory on the heep